-The workshop brings together public transport operators, city authorities, industry and academia to exchange concrete practices for circularity in energy, infrastructure and rolling stock.
-Participants will hear from leading pilot cities and partners and discover new CE4CE tools (including the circularity compass and a brand-new matchmaking forum for electric public transport).
-Presentations include:
+The transnational workshop – organised by the University of Gdansk – aimed to turn circular economy principles into practical steps for public transport energy systems, assets, and operations.
+It introduced CE4CE tools (circularity compass and the newly launched matchmaking forum for electric public transport), showcased operator-led pilots on monitoring, simulation, and optimisation of public transport.
+Moreover, the workshop created space for peer exchange so cities and operators could take home actionable ideas to improve circularity and energy performance.
+The workshop brought together public transport operators, city authorities, industry and academia to exchange concrete practices for circularity in energy, infrastructure and rolling stock.
+Participants gained knowledge from leading pilot cities and partners and discovered new CE4CE tools (including the circularity compass and a brand-new matchmaking forum for electric public transport).
+Presentations included:

 - PV for public transport: PKT experience (Speakers: Mikolaj Bartlomiejczyk – PKT Gdynia, Aleksander Jagiello – University of Gdansk)